 Whether you overdid it on your eyebrows in the '90s or you pluck stray hairs here and there, tweezing should be a pretty familiar grooming habit.
-When done correctly, plucking removes the entire hair from the follicle, keeping it from growing back for up to six weeks.
+When done correctly, plucking removes the entire hair from the follicle, keeping it from growing back for roughly six weeks.

 There are pros and cons to tweezing.
 Here's what you need to know, plus some of the top tweezers on the market, so you'll have the perfect tool in your arsenal.